RobotekLumino/Future-Engineers-/README.md

 ### Motor Selection and Implementation

 Motor selection is a crucial component of our vehicle's autonomous navigation system.
 The Lego MINDSTORMS EV3 set provides two distinct motor options: Large Motors and Medium Motors.
 In making our selection, we considered key factors such as rotation speed, torque, and encoder accuracy.
+We also added a large motor from the nxt kit during our motor selection research.

 ![extract](./img/text.png)